 - Serving Spatula

-Enjoy this easy and delicious pizza!
+Since it is made with simple ingredients, you are sure to enjoy this easy and delicious pizza!
 The whole family loves this one, even those NOT watching carbs.

 If you give it a try, be sure to let me know what you think in the comment section below!
 And when you don't feel like doing all the prep work, give the Real Good Cauliflower Pizza a try.